ashutoshmjain/gita/src/mathuraChap07.md

 What exactly is the ¨present¨?
 Would you call yourself in present when you are sleeping?

-We think in past!
-We imagine in future!
-But we can't act anywhere outside the tiny window of the present.
-Present is the scope [^scope].
-No one can ever hold a moment without actions - least in so-called meditations because meditation, by definition is holding up our actions organs while we are awake, to focus on the continuum.
+least in so-called meditations because meditation, by definition is holding up our actions organs while we are awake, to focus on the continuum.
 It is impossible to hold your mind in "present" in a meditation.
 You can be in present only through indulging in actions.
 That said meditation can be useful to access the continuum (while you are awake), if only you could hold your thought on a specific item - it takes immense practice and in `Vaidik` parlance it is called a `Samadhi`.

 Even the sense of time is with actions.
 Time is measured as a period of inaction (meditation) between two events (actions).
 The hourly bell of the pendulum.
 The secondly clicks of a watch - time is the period of inaction between two beeps.
 If all watches were to stay still - in same state - even those that tick in our body and mind (and in our computers), would we know the passage of time?
 Time is thus the duration of thought between two acts.
 It is our actionless submersion into the continuum.
 Actions then appear as events - they themselves are timeless.
 No wonder we lose sense of time when we are busy in actions.